Skip to main content

 Course Notes

-This class is open to BBA-OIM majors only.
-OIM majors and non-OIM Isenberg majors should monitor the course via Spire for seat availability.
-Students who add themselves to the Spire waitlist should ensure they do not enroll in a course that conflicts with this course or are enrolled in a max number of credits.
-Please note that for all OIM courses, the Department utilizes the Spire waitlist.
-The Registrar will stop promoting students on the Spire waitlist about one week prior to the beginning of classes.
-Once the Spire waitlist is no longer functional, you will need to monitor the class and self-enroll if a seat becomes available.
+If the class is open, Isenberg majors can contact the Isenberg Undergraduate Programs Office at undergrad@isenberg.umass.edu if you meet the enrollment requisites and are unable to self-enroll or unable to add yourself to the Spire waitlist (if open as indicated by a yellow triangle).
+If you add yourself to the Spire waitlist, please ensure you do not enroll in a course that conflicts with this course or enroll in a maximum number of credits.
+Once the course and the Spire waitlist is full, OIM majors and Isenberg majors should monitor the course via SPIRE for seat availability.
+The Spire waitlist will stop promoting students about one week prior to the beginning of the semester.
+Once the Spire waitlist is no longer functional, students should monitor the class and self-enroll if a seat becomes available.

 Subscribe to